cadizm/blog.mcadiz.com/_posts/2021-07-15-_init_completion-command-not-found.md

 #### Update Sat Nov 11 12:42:24 PST 2023

-The easiest way to fix this as of Nov 2023 is to just install the `bash-completion@2` Homebrew package.
+As of Nov 2023, the easiest way to fix this  is to just install the `bash-completion@2` Homebrew package.

 ---